 Did you know there are over 6,000 craft breweries in the United States alone?
 And the phenomenon is global.
 People want good beer; artisanal, hand-crafted beers made with love and not by an automated factory that pushes millions of insipid beers to the market every day; people want flavor.

 With this in mind, we wanted to tell you about the most popular beer styles today.
-Beers that represent the whole spectrum of flavor and texture, alcoholic strength, and color; beers that you have to try to understand the complexities of craft beer.
+Beers represent the whole spectrum of flavor and texture, alcoholic strength, and color; beers that you have to understand the complexities of craft beer.
+Want more?
+Check out the Philly Beer School!

 Let’s start by saying that the best-selling beer style in the world is the American Lager (closely followed by light versions.)